TPE-TIGER/AIG301-501-Application-Development/documents/Scheduled Operation Task 2.md

 ### Purpose

-This document demostrates how to use **tpFunc/Function** to perform a hourly based task by invoking ThingsPro Edge Restful API.
+This document demonstrates how to use **tpFunc/Function** to perform a hourly based task by invoking ThingsPro Edge Restful API with your business logic.

 Note: **tpFunc** required ThingsPro Edge V2.2.1+